kyma-project/warden/README.md

 make manifests
 ```

-**NOTE:** Run `make help` for more information on all potential `make` targets
+**NOTE:** Run `make help` for more information on all potential `make` targets.

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ### Test strategy

-Run unit tests
+1. Run unit tests
 ```sh
 make verify
 ```
-Start k3d instance locally and run integration tests
+2. Start the k3d instance locally and run integration tests
 ```sh
 make k3d-integration-test
 ```

-If you have k8s instance with warden installed already run integration tests with:
+If you have the k8s instance with Warden installed already, run integration tests with the following command:
 ```sh
 make run-integration-tests
 ```